tokenika/tokenika.github.io/WarsawBlock.md

   * Q1 & Q2 2018 will be devoted to testing and building development tools & documentation.
 During this phase you can starting building apps running on the testnet.
   * The EOS blockchain goes live in June 2018.
 Initially the assumption was that it would be launched as single-threaded and parallel execution would be added in the next stage, but according to the latest news parallel execution is going to be right from the start.

-* #### Summary
+* #### Wrap up

     * What sets EOS aside, is not just the technology.
 It's actually the way it's going to operate and the role of tokens in the future of the blockchain.
     * Ethereum looks like a good proof of concept, a very useful one, as it has shown that there is an actual demand for blockchain-based solutions and smart-contracts.
 Whereas EOS is extremely business oriented: you can reliably build business on top of it, businesses with predictable cost and businesses which will scale.
     * EOS is an incremental improvement that adds parallelism and generalization to stuff that's already been proven to work.
 And that's the main difference in approach: the EOS team figured out how to build decentralized applications first and then they started generalizing them, versus attempting to generalize something that you have not even figured out how to build yet.